cogniteev/cloud-dns/docs/getting_started.md

 This page described the step-by-step intructions to use Cloud DNS.

-Cloud DNS leverages [Apache LibCloud](https://libcloud.apache.org/) library to retrieve IP addresses of the nodes you connect to on the cloud.
+Cloud DNS leverages [Apache LibCloud](https://libcloud.apache.org/) library to retrieve IP addresses of nodes you can reach from your cloud providers.

 Accessing clouds APIs requires authentication.
 Cloud DNS uses GPG encryption to share and publish your clouds profiles configuration.

-As of now, it is only possible to store configuration on Google Storage.
+As of now, it is only possible to store profile configurations on Google Storage.

 ## Prerequisites

 You may have:

 * a [keybase](https://keybase.io) account properly configured with at least one key defined.
-* A Google Storage bucket with public permissions
+* A Google Storage bucket with read public permissions

 ## Installation

-Install the Cloud DNS Python module:
+Install Cloud DNS Python module:

 ```shell
 pip install cloud-dns